kadirahq/graphql-utils-js/README.md

 ### Picking Fields Before Resolve

-Using these utilities, you can get the field names of the result type, user asked for.
+With this, you can get the field names of the result type, user asked for.
 Based on that, you can filter which fields you need from the DB.

 You can also check fields on nested fields as well.